PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 before changing production code.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Optional late-binary layout-recovery decision characterization

+The next adjacent boundary conditionally runs the existing aggregate late-binary layout-recovery owner when either full layout optimization or the safe no-layout reduction mode is enabled.
+A second guard reconciles static shapes only when the returned recovery summary contains a positive mutation count.
+The reconciliation record remains the direct lowerer-owned `shape_reconciliation.primary.late_binary_layout_recovery` boundary.

+The focused characterization fixes the normalized outer enablement predicate, aggregate-owner arguments, positive-summary predicate, direct reconciliation call, late-binary repair predecessor, and pre-terminal InstanceNorm successor.
+A strict expected failure requires one boolean `run_optional_late_binary_layout_recovery_cleanup` result that may absorb only the optional aggregate call and its mutation decision.

+The future owner must skip the aggregate call completely when disabled, pass the same ModelIR/LayoutState/diagnostics objects when enabled, preserve the independent `include_layout_transpose` flag, and return `False` for a stable summary.
+It must not perform reconciliation or record phase evidence.
+No production source changed in this checkpoint.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.16s`; the sole xfail is the intentionally absent boolean owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before production changes.
+Keep the store exactly 128/128 and continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: